Metrics That Define Revenue Operations Success

 Annual Recurring Revenue (ARR)

 ARR is similar to MRR but calculates the recurring revenue generated on an annual basis.
-Monitoring ARR can help you identify trends in your business's growth and predict future revenue.
+Monitoring ARR not only accelerates the success of your revenue operations metrics, but also, helps you identify trends in your business's growth and predict future revenue.

 A good benchmark for churn rate in SaaS businesses is around 5-7% annually or below 0.5-0.6% monthly.
 Lower churn rates are better.